-Over the past twenty years our center at UCLA has grown into a community of more than 100 educators working across multiple programs: two graduate credential programs, Teacher Education Program (TEP) and Principal Leadership Institute (PLI), and many professional development initiatives.
+Over the past twenty-five years our center at UCLA has grown into a community of more than 100 educators working across multiple programs: two graduate credential programs, Teacher Education Program (TEP) and Principal Leadership Institute (PLI), and many professional development initiatives.
 Together, we work to transform public schooling to create a more just, equitable, and humane society.
 We believe that this work is an enduring feature of our democracy and that it occurs within and across multiple communities—of teachers, students, parents, community members, elected officials, researchers and others engaged in democratic life.
 Together, these communities transform public schooling through inquiry and change, by asking questions and solving problems, fueled by passionate resolve and persistent effort.

 Center X Roots

 Education in Troubled Times

 In 1993, when the University of California’s Advisory Committee on Professional Education released Education in Troubled Times: A Call to Action, Center X emerged as the response of UCLA’s Graduate School of Education and Information Studies (GSE&IS).
 The report emphasized the inequitable circumstances reflected in American public schools and stated: